 CPRE Hampshire Community Hedge Fund

 Could you plant a new hedge on your village green, school grounds or at the side of your cricket pitch?
-Have you spotted a hedge that is thin and straggly?
-Or can you see under and through to the other side of the hedge, indicating that it is in need of rejuvenation?
-If so, we can help plant, restore and rejuvenate Hampshire’s Hedgerows, with our Community Hedge Fund Grants, up to £1,500.
+If so, we can help plant, restore and rejuvenate Hampshire’s Hedgerows, with our Community Hedge Fund.
+We’ll help by supplying whips, guards and canes to successful applicants.

 To apply for our Community Hedge Fund, your hedgerow planting must be completed: